-- a) Recognition and measurement: Property, plant and equipment are measured at cost less accumulated depreciation and impairment losses, if any.
+- a) Recognition and measurement : Property, plant and equipment are measured at cost less accumulated depreciation and impairment losses, if any.
 Cost includes expenditures directly attributable to the acquisition of the asset.
-General and specific borrowing costs directly attributable to the construction of a qualifying asset are capitalized as part of the cost. - b) Depreciation: The Company depreciates property, plant and equipment over the estimated useful life on a straight-line basis from the date the assets are available for use.
+General and specific borrowing costs directly attributable to the construction of a qualifying asset are capitalized as part of the cost. - b) Depreciation : The Company depreciates property, plant and equipment over the estimated useful life on a straight-line basis from the date the assets are available for use.
 The estimated useful life of assets are reviewed and where appropriate are adjusted, annually.
 The estimated useful lives of assets are as follows:

 Category Useful life

-Building Useful life or lease term whichever is lower

 Furniture & Fixtures 2-7 years

 Plant & Machinery 3-10 years